Science and Technology on a Mission!

 - Registration as a Professional Electrical Engineer in the State of California or reciprocity from another state within 36 months.

-- Comprehensive knowledge of concepts, techniques, practices, and procedures for completing tasks or project in electric utility system engineering.
+- Comprehensive knowledge of concepts, techniques, practices, and procedures for completing tasks or projects in electric utility system engineering.

 - Proficient verbal and written communication skills necessary to effectively collaborate in a team environment and present and explain technical information.